j4ng5y/rng-deity/README.md

 If the item has an "X" after it, I'm calling it done for now as I don't really have a TON of time to research all of this stuff.

 Feel free to contribute.
-There is a file called "[template.go](https://github.com/j4ng5y/rng-deity/tree/master/deitylib/template.go)" that has a super basic template on how I wrote these things.
+There is a command in the app (`new-religion`) that accepts the name (`religion-name` or `-n`) flag to create a new religion file in the [deitylib](https://github.com/j4ng5y/rng-deity/tree/master/deitylib/) folder based on the [religion_template.gotmpl](https://github.com/j4ng5y/rng-deity/tree/master/templates/religion_template.gotmpl) template file.

 ## Usage